Crashing (British TV series)

 Crashing is a British comedy series produced by Big Talk Productions and written and created by Phoebe Waller-Bridge.
 Its six episodes aired from 11 January 2016 to 15 February 2016 on Channel 4 and was released internationally as a Netflix Original series.
 It stars Waller-Bridge, Jonathan Bailey, Julie Dray, Louise Ford, Damien Molony, Adrian Scarborough, and Amit Shah.

 Premise

 Crashing follows the lives of six twenty-somethings living together as property guardians in a disused hospital, keeping the building safe in exchange for cheaper rent and a strict set of rules.
-The close personal relationships start to overlap, and the group navigates sexual tension and personal baggage before they are inevitably evicted.
+The close personal relationships start to overlap, and the group navigates sexual tension and personal baggage.